DaveMK1/typing_speed_tester/README.md

 4. Type the displayed sentence as quickly and accurately as you can.
 5. View your typing speed and accuracy results.

+## Inspiration and Story

+This Typing Speed Tester was inspired by my personal journey to improve my typing efficiency.
+Over the years, I realized the importance of accurate and fast typing in both professional and personal contexts.
+This project allowed me to combine my passion for coding with a practical tool that can benefit others.

+The development journey has been both challenging and rewarding.
+One of the significant challenges I faced was ensuring the accuracy of the WPM and accuracy calculations.
+By implementing real-time input tracking and precise time measurement, I overcame this challenge and created a reliable typing speed tester.

+## Future Plans

+In the next iteration, I plan to:
+- Add multiple sentences for variety
+- Implement user authentication to track progress over time
+- Enhance the UI for a more engaging user experience

 ## Author
 David Agbesinyale